La Salle: Expedition II

-La Salle: Expedition II was a 1976 tricentennial reenactment of La Salle's original expedition.
-French teacher Reid Henri Lewis initiated the project, recruiting sixteen Elgin Larkin High School students and seven adults for the 3300 mile journey.
+La Salle: Expedition II was a 1976 bicentennial reenactment of La Salle's original expedition.
+French teacher Reid Henri Lewis initiated the project, recruiting sixteen Elgin and Larkin High School students and seven adults for the 3300 mile journey.

 Preparation

 Preparation for this trip began in 1974.
 Reid Henri Lewis had searched out the correct replicas of canoes of the time which were eventually made by canoe historian Ralph Frese of Chicago.
 Funding was a major component in this reenactment, along with recreating the clothing to be historically accurate.
 They also had to ensure they would have the essential supplies for such a journey.